MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-manage-r-packages.md

       library(miniCRAN)
       ```

    1. To point to a different snapshot, set the `CRAN_mirror` value.
 By default, the CRAN mirror specified by your version of Microsoft R Open is used.
-For example, for Microsoft R Server 9.1.0 that date is 2017-03-15.
+For example, for Machine Learning Server 9.2.1 that date is 2017-09-01.

       ```R
       # Define the package source: a CRAN mirror, or an MRAN snapshot